Exploring the Knoydart Peninsula

 A colourful landscape strewn with lavender fields, sunflowers and grapevines, Provence enjoys a wonderful Mediterranean climate - perfect for crafting its speciality dry rosé wine.
 This route takes you into the Luberon hills through lush green valleys and ancient villages.
 The light here is dazzling - no wonder so many artists have painted the region’s varying vistas.
 And the food is wonderful too...

-Saint-Rémy-de-Provence.
 After breakfast you’ll be equipped with your bicycle.
 The day is then yours to explore Saint-Rémy-de-Provence, a beautiful town of narrow streets, attractive old houses and historical buildings.
 Its enviable setting amongst lush green valleys full of wild flowers is part of what drew many writers and artists to Saint-Rémy-de-Provence – most notably, Van Gogh who painted some of his best work here.
 If you’d like to get on your bike today, we suggest venturing into the exquisite surrounding landscape to the village of Baux-de-Provence.
 From its wondrous stone fortress perched high on a rocky plateau, the views of the Alpilles are superb.
-Another hidden gem located a few miles from Saint-Rémy-de-Provence is Eygalières, a small village of lovely stone houses dripping in flowers.
-The chapel ruins here are worth a look, as well as the local history museum.

-We say “Au Revoir” before transferring you direct from Saint-Rémy-de-Provence to Avignon, Nîmes or Marseilles airport by train, taxi or minibus.
+We say “Au Revoir” before transferring you direct from Saint-Rémy-de-Provence to Avignon or Marseille airport by private taxi.

 Hotel Gounod in St Remy de Provence is a charming place full of history and tradition.
 The recently renovated hotel features rustic architecture and tranquil amenities producing a cozy, relaxed atmosphere.
 Enjoy the mythical setting from the chic rooms, each of which is uniquely decorated.
 The hotel also features a spa, Jacuzzi and pool area.